maggiehall/anim435-2024/midterm/README.md

 #README
 # Export FBX files
-## overview
+## Overview
-this tool reads an assets name, task name  and a username from environment variables.
+This tool reads an assets name, task name  and a username from environment variables.
 This information will be formatted into a filepath and exports the asset as an fbx.

 ## Prerequisites
 To use this python code, the environment variable must be defined in GitBash.